ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

 I use PowerShell everywhere, even on macOS.
 You may be fine with just zsh, and that's ok.
 If you want to use PowerShell, install it via [Homebrew](https://formulae.brew.sh/cask/powershell).

 I go a radical step further on macOS and set this as my default shell.
-I've seen people also do this on Linux as their daily driver who are living their best life.
+I've also seen people set PowerShell as their default shell on Linux as their daily driver on a physical workstation, and they are living their best life.

 ### 3. iTerm2